PhillyBikeAction/bikeaction.org/README.md

 Great you now should be ready to start this service.
 There is two common ways to do this.
 The first is to open this project in VScode and open a new wsl terminal in VScode.
 This should open WSL in the directory where your repo is.
-From there just run to start abp
+From there just run this command to start the service
 ```shell
 make serve
 ```